neiledwin1125/PollenPages/README.md

 **How it works:**
 1. User inputs parameters and PollenPages constructs an advanced system prompt.
 2. The payload is sent to the Pollinations `/v1/chat/completions` endpoint enforcing JSON output.
-3. Our custom `parseLLMJson()` function sanitizes the response, stripping rogue markdown blocks.
+3. Our custom `parseLLMJson()` function sanitizes the response.
-4. The system concurrently triggers Pollinations image endpoints, injecting modifiers like `masterpiece, high quality` and `nologo=true`.
+4. The system concurrently triggers Pollinations image endpoints, injecting specific Art Style modifiers.
 5. Images are pre-loaded blindly to prevent UI layout shifts before rendering.

 **UI cues:**